amitnagar/assets/Readme.md

-# Custom entity extraction microservice
+# Custom entity extraction API

 gRPC based microservice.
+The microservice is under development.

 Input: document
 Output: set of entities for the document

-The microservice is under development.
+Status
 - basic functionality using gRPC stubs is now working.
 - functionality for extracting extities is developed b ut will not be checked in (IP)

-- @Todo
+@Todo
   - invoke custom entity extraction function from the microserivce to retrieve set of entities for a document.
   - UI frontend